Chapter 5: AIDET and Cultural Competency

 Sexual Orientation and Gender Identity

-Gender identity refers to a person’s inner sensibility that they are a man, a woman, or perhaps neither.
-Cisgender is the term used to describe a person whose identity matches their sex assigned at birth.[20]
-To the extent that a person’s gender identity does not conform with the sex assigned to them at birth, they may identify as transgender or as gender nonbinary.
+Another area of culture that nurses should be aware of is gender identity.
+Some patients feel it is important to understand their gender identity.
+This refers to their inner sensibility that they are a man, a woman, or perhaps neither.
+Cisgender is the term used to describe a person whose perceived identity matches their sex assigned at birth.[20]
+To the extent that a person doesn't believe that their gender conforms with the sex assigned to them at birth, they may identify as transgender or as gender nonbinary.
 Transgender people, like cisgender people, “may be sexually oriented toward men, women, both sexes, or neither sex.”[21]
 Gender expression refers to a person’s outward demonstration of gender in relation to societal norms, such as in style of dress, hairstyle, or other mannerisms.[22]Sharing pronouns as part of a basic introduction to a patient can assist a transgender patient to feel secure sharing their pronouns in a health care setting.
-Asking a patient for their pronoun (he, she, they, ze, etc.) is considered part of a nursing assessment.
+Asking a patient for their pronoun (he, she, they, ze, etc.) can be considered part of a nursing assessment.

 Related Ethical Considerations